Jacques Bogopolsky

 Jacques Bogopolsky (also Jacques Boolsky or Jacques Bolsey; born Yakov Bogopolsky; December 31, 1895, Kiev, Kiev Governorate, Russian Empire – January 20, 1962, Long Island) was an engineer and camera designer.

+Early life

 He was born into a Jewish family.

+Career

-He was a prolific inventor of revolutionary movie cameras.
+He was an inventor of movie cameras.
 The brand name Bolex comes from his name.
 He was also instrumental in the initial design of the Alpa-Reflex Camera 35mm single-lens reflex camera that later was developed into the Alpa cameras.

+Bolsey Camera Company

+In 1947, Jacques Bolsey founded Bolsey Camera Company, after making cameras for US military during WW2, making the Bolsey B, a consumer 35mm, similar to the mil-spec devices.
+In 1956, the company closed, when Bolsey sold to Wittnauer.